Open Studios | Art Dept Announcements | Students with Disabilities | Title IX | Emergency Aid Program | Weather Related Information

 Community members who have been or know someone who has been the victim of sexual violence, assault, harassment, stalking, domestic/dating violence, or any other form of sexual misconduct are encouraged to make a report to the College.
 Incidents of Sexual Misconduct should be reported to the college Title IX Coordinator, as outlined in the WCC Title IX policy.
 For more information on Title IX, resources or options to file a report, please visit: https://www.sunywcc.edu/about/title-ix/.
 Anonymous reports are accepted.

-To learn more about what support services are available visit: Emergency Aid Program.
+To learn more about what support services are available visit: Student Support Services.

 Weather Related Information